rikifujihara/T3A1/RikiFujihara_T3A1.md

 ## Object composition in JavaScript

 Objects can be combined into one by using `Object.assign`, like in the snippet below.
-The objects passed into `Object.assign` as paramters will be combined into one new object, with the order of the parameters being the order of overriding.
+The objects passed into `Object.assign` as parameters will be combined into one new object, with the order of the parameters being the order of overriding.
 That is, an object passed in after another object will override the common attributes they have.

 ``` javascript
 const car = {